Momčilo Ninčić: Political career

 Ninčić died in exile in Switzerland in 1949.
 He had written serious disquisitions on European, Serbian and Yugoslav politics.
-In 2006 a court in Serbia rehabilitated Momčilo Ninčić to the same stature he held before the communist party and people of Yugoslavia won power and freedom in their anti-fascist struggle.
+In 2006, a court in Serbia rehabilitated Momčilo Ninčić to the same stature he held before the communist party and people of Yugoslavia won power and freedom in their anti-fascist struggle.

-His daughter Olga married a Bosnian Muslim student activist, later Communist Yugoslav apparatchik, Avdo Humo, just before World War II and stayed in occupied Sarajevo when her parents fled with the royal government to Britain in 1941.
+His daughter Olga married Avdo Humo just before World War II and stayed in occupied Sarajevo when her parents fled with the royal government to Britain in 1941.